ML-DXB/Project-Bob-IBM-UAE/README.md

   - prepare_materials: "Read all relevant files, ensure consistency with client context"
 ---
 -->
-# Client Bobathon Starter Template
+# Project Bob Overview and Content

 A comprehensive template for delivering customized Bobathons (Bob Bootcamps) to clients.
 This template provides everything needed to plan, execute, and follow up on a successful one-day Bob training session.